jeff1evesque/LeQue/README.md

 ###Overview:

 This project utilizes [Flash](https://getadobe.com/flashplayer/) within the web-browser in order to access the users microphone.
-When a recording is saved, it is reconfigured to a `16 bit, 16 kHz, mono` wav file.
-This reconfigured file, is then converted to text using [PocketSphinx](http://cmusphinx.sourceforge.net/wiki/tutorialpocketsphinx), which allows our Python scripts to parse the converted text into executable commands.
-This *Bash Automation* occurs automatically, and triggered when an audio file is saved.
+When a recording is saved, it is reconfigured to a `16 bit, 16 kHz, mono` if it has a different format.
+This reconfigured *wav* file, is then converted to text using [PocketSphinx](http://cmusphinx.sourceforge.net/wiki/tutorialpocketsphinx), which allows our Python scripts to parse the converted text into executable commands.
+This *Bash Automation* occurs automatically, and triggered when an audio file is saved either through the web-application, or by manually saving a *wav* file into the `recording/` subdirectory.

 ##Requirement